deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 Initially using the Dev Container produced the same results as the GitHub Action.
 However,the next day it was producing the same results as when running on my local machine.
 My local machine must somehow be caching the types, even across new and separate PowerShell sessions.
+It is weird that the Dev Container also produces mixed results.

 ## Experiment results

-To ensure my local machine was not impacting the results, all results shown below are from running the tests in GitHub Actions.
+To ensure my local machine is not impacting the results, all results shown below are from running the tests in GitHub Actions.

-### Referencing the class/enum in the module
+### Referencing the PowerShell class/enum in the module

-The results of using the different methods to reference a class/enum in the module are as follows:
+The results of using the different methods to reference a PowerShell native class/enum in the script module are as follows:

 |                                              | Class/Enum can be used by module functions | Class/Enum type can be used outside of module |
 | -------------------------------------------- | ------------------------------------------ | --------------------------------------------- |